Musical terms for piano

-Here you will find information that helps you understand terms that often turns up on piano sheets.
+Here you find information that helps you understand musical terms.

 On piano sheets you will often find abbreviations like “pp”, “mf” and so on.
-The abbreviations stand for Italian terms which are directions for the dynamics, in other words, how soft or loud you should play.
+These abbreviations stand for Italian terms which are directions for the dynamics, which tell how soft or loud you should play.